-Do you ever hear a ringing sound in your ears that just will not go away?
-If you answered yes, then you are likely one of the 37% of adult Canadians (9.2 million) who live with tinnitus.
-Tinnitus is a medical term for “ringing in the ears”, which often stems from damage in the ear or auditory system.
-Depending on the severity of a person’s tinnitus, it can have either a minor or significant impact on their daily life.
-So, this month’s blog will help you better understand what tinnitus is, how it is caused, and ways we can help you find relief.
+Do you ever hear a ringing sound in your ears that just won’t go away?
+If you answered yes, you’re likely one of 1.5 billion people who live with tinnitus!
+Tinnitus is a medical term for “ringing in the ears,” often caused by damage to the ear or auditory system.
+Depending on its severity, tinnitus can have either a minor or significant impact on daily life.
+In this month’s blog, we’ll help you better understand what tinnitus is, how it is caused, and ways to find relief.

 What is Tinnitus?